simonireilly/cypress-lit/README.md

 # cypress-lit

-A cypress with lit example that works for component testing.
+A cypress with web components that works for lit elements and custom elements registered with pure JS.

 - [cypress-lit](#cypress-lit)
   - [Examples](#examples)